endeavorcomm/netsapiens-backup/README.md

 ## Instructions
 Copy the script to the location of your choice.
 You can download the files from github, or `git clone` it.

-Copy the `nsbackup.conf.sample` to `nsbackup.conf`, and change relevant options in it - such as backup_path, user, password, bucket name, .s3cfg location, storage type, etc.
+Copy the `nsbackup.conf.sample` to `nsbackup.conf`, and change relevant options in it - such as backup_path, user, password, keepdays, bucket name, .s3cfg location, storage type, etc.

 Run script manually or via [crontab](#crontab).